TOAST-DOCS/Security-Monitoring/zh/Overview.md

 ### Reference
 * WAF is available with the WEB Firewall service.
-* DDoS is now under preparation.
+* DDoS attack can be prevented by DDoS Guard service.